AJR07-2/Paint-App/README.md

 4. Control + h: displays this page
 5. Control + z: undo drawing
 6. Control + r: redo drawing
+7. Control + c: New Random Colour

 ### Tools
+--FreeHand---
 1. Pen- Free hand drawing by dragging mouse
 2. Eraser- Erases wherever mouse is dragged
-3. Line_Drawer- Draws a line from 2 points Marked out when mouse is clicked(alternate)
-4. Highlighter- "Highlights" the text, please note this is not lag-friendly yet
+3. Highlighter- "Highlights" the text, please note this is not lag-friendly yet --Shape Drawers--
+4. Line_Drawer- Draws a line when mouse is dragged
+5. Rect_Drawer- Draws a rect when mouse is dragged (please remember to toggle the fill and border)

 ### Features
 1. Saving and Loading- Allows you to save a sketch and retrieve it, even thou its the next session